syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/file-manager/overview.md

 ### Action Menus

-* `Context Menu` - The File Manager control provided with context-menu support to perform list of file operations with the files and folders.
+* `Context Menu` - The File Manager control provided with context-menu support to perform the list of file operations with the files and folders.
 It appears when a file or folder is right-clicked, and it appears with varying options based on the target such as a file or a folder.
-The context menu items can be customized according to user preference.
+The context menu items can be customized according to the user preference.

 * `Toolbar` - The toolbar contains the list of tools to perform various operations like file upload or download, view switching, and more.
 The toolbar can also be configured to add any custom functionality to be performed with the file system.